 The Farm Journal's Homemade Breads cookbook was the very first cookbook I ever bought, and that was way back in my early college years.
 It’s been a wonderful resource.
 My copy of the book is falling apart and held together with Contact paper and tape.

 I’ve made this coffee cake for years, and it’s always a hit with company or for a family treat on the weekend.
 The cake is moist and the sugar and cinnamon topping adds a nice crunch.
 And it’s so easy to make!
 You can whip it up in the morning or make it the night before for a nice breakfast or brunch.
+Make sure to serve it with your favorite fruits, such as strawberries, blueberries, blackberries, and raspberries.
 Sometimes I add raisins to the cake.
-If you soak 1/4 cup of raisins in some orange juice before adding them to the batter, you'll get a really interesting flavor.
+If you soak ¼ cup of raisins in some orange juice before adding them to the batter, you'll get a really interesting flavor.